noahwill/datascience/CleaningCaseStudy/README.md

-# Data Cleaning Case Study
+# Data Cleaning Case Study - Life Expectancey

 This Case Study may be found at the end of the [Cleaning Data in Python](https://www.datacamp.com/courses/cleaning-data-in-python) course provided by Data Camp.